 The support staff includes: Nicole Durel, program coordinator; Betsy Engle, medical writer; and Alycia Hollinshead, data support.

 The Signature Strong Start program is a physician-led program and without the OB/GYN physician and clinical staff support, the program successes would not be possible.
-All of Signature's OB/GYN offices have participated in the program including: Allied Associates, Genesis, Healthcare Group for Women, Ob/Gyn Physician Group, and Women's Health Partners in St. Louis; Independence Women's Clinic and Northland Ob/Gyn in Kansas City; and Bolivar Ob/Gyn in Bolivar, Missouri.
+All of Signature's OB/GYN offices have participated in the program including: Allied Associates, Genesis, Healthcare Group for Women, Ob/Gyn Physician Group, and Women's Health Partners in St. Louis; and Independence Women's Clinic and Northland Ob/Gyn in Kansas City.

 Hollinshead was humbled by the honor, saying she was grateful for the support of her family, mentors, leadership team, and coworkers.